 When you click Apply, the search results will be modified to include your filter.
 You can edit the filter by clicking on the button again to open the associated search fields, and remove it by clicking the “X” that appears when you move your mouse over the button.

-You can also narrow down your results by category, or even drill down into a specific record collection, using the “Narrow Down by Category” menu on the upper left side of the screen.
+You can also narrow your results by category, or even drill down into a specific record collection, using the “Narrow Down by Category” menu on the upper left side of the screen.
 When you select a specific category or collection, the “Add details” buttons on the search form may change to suggest types of details that are more relevant to this category or collection.

 For example, if you choose to view results from the Immigration & Travel category, the “Add details” suggestions may include details like “Immigration” or “Residence,” whereas if you choose the “Schools & Universities” category, you may see “Publication title,” “Publication date,” and so on.